openstack-archive/sahara-specs/specs/kilo/adding-ids-to-logs.rst

 because of default value of instance_format='[instance: %(uuid)s]  '
 that cannot be fixed without config changing.

-After implementation of this changes, Sahara log messages should be checked and fixed to avoid information duplication.
+After implementation of this changes, Sahara log messages should be checed and fixed to avoid information duplication.

 Alternatives